Sarah Tracey Sarah Tracey

 How much time will we have for setup and breakdown?

 We provide access to the property at 8 a.m. on the wedding day for setup.
 We provide an additional two hours immediately following the event for breakdown.
-If you need more time or prefer to load in and out on the days surrounding the wedding, a convenience fee may apply; please inquire.
+If you need more time or prefer to load in and out on the days surrounding the wedding, that is included if you select our long-weekend package.
+For the single-day package, a convenience fee to set up or load out on the days surrounding the wedding will apply; please inquire.

 Is there a room flip required for different parts of the wedding day?